AydanPirani/Distributed-File-System/README.md

-This is the repository for CS425 MP2.
-In this MP we write a program that enable multiple virtual machines to work as a distributed group membership.
+This is the repository for CS425 MP3.
+In this MP we write a SDFS program that is tolerant to up to three simultaneous machine failures.
+After failure(s), we ensure that data is rereplicated quickly so that another (set of) failures that happens soon after is tolerated.

 ## Usage
 You should run ```server.py``` on the provided virtual machines.